“Altered Carbon takes a difficult task—putting an Asian man’s consciousness into a white protagonist’s body—but largely pulls it off.”

 Finally, Ortega’s partner Samir Abboud is played by Palestinian American actor Waleed Zuaiter who bucks the clichés of Middle Easterners on TV by playing a “good guy”, even speaking gentle Arabic in one of his scenes.
 He shares an almost fatherly relationship with Ortega, but unfortunately, he does die before show’s end—a “real death” too, with no hopes of coming back in another sleeve.

-No characters in Altered Carbon are depicted as LGBTQ.
-Furthermore, it continues to confuse me as to why supposedly futuristic stories employ gender norms that are already outdated in 2018, much less in the year 2384 when Altered Carbon is set.
+In a blink-and-you-miss-it-role, the young Isaac Bancroft (Antonio Marziale) has a male lover, Sergei Brevlov (Chris McNally).
+The relationship only occupies a minuscule part of the show and overall, Altered Carbon employs gender norms that are already outdated in 2018, much less in the year 2384 when it’s set.
 For example, the many, many prostitutes who populate Bay City are overwhelmingly women being advertised and sold to men.
 There is barely any variation in the sexual experiences being marketed from the gritty streets of Bay City, demonstrating a deeply heterosexual and cisgender worldview.